Protocol I to the Geneva Conventions: Article 1(4)

 Legal scholar Waldemar A. Solf opined that Article 1(4) of the Additional Protocol was largely symbolic and gave party states "a plausible basis for denying its application to their situation," while the states which the article most applied to (e.g. Israel and apartheid-era South Africa), would not sign the agreement at all.

 The Reagan administration declared that Article 1(4) of the Additional Protocol I to the Geneva Conventions would "grant terrorists a psychological and legal victory," as it appears to grant combatant status to non-state actors, many of which (such as the Palestine Liberation Organization), have been designated as terrorist groups by the United States and other countries.
 By contrast, an article in the International Review of the Red Cross argues that this article, in fact, strengthens the fight against terrorism, by applying the laws of war (including all its prohibitions and obligations) to national wars of liberation.
-By granting combatant status to non-state actors in wars of liberation, it too requires non-state actors to follow the strict prohibitions against acts of terror (Articles 13, 51(2), and etc.).
+By granting combatant status to non-state actors in wars of liberation, it too requires non-state actors to follow the strict prohibitions against acts of terror (Articles 13, 51(2), etc.).